 Begin Gluing Flowers

 Now you're ready to secure the flowers to the bookmark.
 Starting with the bigger blossoms, put a glue dot on the bottom of a flower and glue it to the bookmark.
-Then lay the medium-size flowers on top of that, and add the smallest flowers on the very top.
+Lay the medium-size flowers on top of that, and then add the smallest flowers on the very top.

 Repeat with the Next Bookmark

-Do the same thing with the other bookmarks, always making sure you lay everything out before you begin gluing the flowers down.Continue to 11 of 12 below.
+Do the same thing with the other bookmarks, always making sure you lay everything out before you begin gluing the flowers down.